Wish me mell: Chapter 1: Seven-Colored Mission

-However, during the fortunate event, Mell received a special letter from the college students in Japan, saying if she can deliver and connect the feelings of everyone in there.
+However, during the fortunate event, Mell received a special letter from the college students in Japan, saying that she can deliver and connect the feelings of everyone there.
 Mell accepted the mission and decided to cross the Rainbow Bridge, leaving Merci Hills as she ventures to Japan to connect everyone's feelings in the human world.
 The others were studying back at Merci Hills to fulfill their goals.

 Chapter 2: Strange new Creatures

-The second chapter of the series focuses on Mell visiting the human world for the first time as well as introducing to two new characters in Merci Hills: Roseanne and Maimai.
+The second chapter of the series focuses on Mell visiting the human world for the first time as well as introducing to two new characters in Merci Hills: Roseanne, a purple alpaca and Maimai, a pink girl puppy.
 The story mostly focuses on the meeting between Mell and Maimai and the mysteries behind the Prism Candy.